PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 * Scale - Given that we construct our services correctly, containers can be rapidly scaled up or down for a single or multiple service elements

 In this recipe and subsequent ones in this chapter we are going to be using prebuilt containers to gain a practical understanding of the benefits of containerization, particularly when applied to a microservice system.
-We will be building our own container in the deployment chapter later in the book.1Gjjkk
+We will be building our own container in the deployment chapter later in the book.

 ### Getting Ready
 For this recipe we will be using the Docker container engine.
 Firstly we will need to install this and validate that it is operating correctly.
 To do this head over to `http://www.docker.com` and install the appropriate binary for your system.
 Docker supports Linux, Windows and Mac natively.